|Timor-Leste Petroleum Fund / Fundu Petroliferu|

 We revised the projections again in June 2015, based on new oil prices, state budgets and spending, and plans for future projects.
 The results are not significantly different, with reduced spending growth being cancelled out by lower oil revenues.
 Six year later, they have only changed a little, although this graph is no longer accurate for the current situation.

 Nearly all the petroleum revenues Timor-Leste earns at present come from Bayu-Undan in the Joint Petroleum Development Area established by the Timor Sea Treaty.
 This is managed by the National Petroleum Authority (ANP, formerly the Timor Sea Designated Authority), which publishes monthly revenue and other information at http://www.anp-tl.org/webs/anptlweb.nsf/vwLafaekFTPListl.
 The Petroleum Fund Quarterly Reports aggregate income to the Fund as "taxpayer receipts," including these payments from the ANP/TSDA as well as payments by companies directly to the RDTL government.

 |Rendimentu petroleum barak mak Timor-Leste hetan agora mai husi Bayu-Undan iha Area Dezenvolvimentu Petroleum Konjuntu ne’ebé estabelese husi Tratadu Tasi Timor.
 Area ida ne'e kontrola husi Autoridade Petroleum Nasional (eis-Timor Sea Designated Authority ka Autoridade Designadu Tasi Timor) ne’ebé publika rendimentu kada fulan no informasaun seluk tan iha http://www.anp-tl.org/webs/anptlweb.nsf/vwLafaekFTPListl.
 Relatoriu trimestral husi ABP tau hamutuk rendimentu ba Fundu Petroleum hanesan “Reseita husi selu taxa nian”, inklui pagamentu hirak ne’ebé husi ANP/TSDA nune’e mos ho pagamentu diretamente husi kompanha sira ba governu RDTL.|

-World oil market prices have dropped sharply since mid-2014, as shown in the graph at left.
+World oil market prices dropped sharply in mid-2014, as shown in the graph at left.
 Although they began to recover in 2016-2018, they fell 25% in late 2018 and even more sharply in March 2020.
 This reduces Timor-Leste's oil income, compounding the impact of declining production.

-The Ministry of Finance has been reducing its predictions for future oil and gas revenues, as shown in the Asian Development Bank's graph at left comparing the Government's last three annual budget forecasts.
-However, oil prices fell markedly after the 2015 budget forecast was made, and revenues are likely to be even less.
-In fact, if the price stays below $50/barrel, Bayu-Undan could become unprofitable and end operations even sooner than planned.
+The Ministry of Finance has been reducing its predictions for future oil and gas revenues, as shown in the graph at left comparing the Government's last five annual budget forecasts.
+Oil prices fell markedly after the 2015 budget forecast was made, and the fields are being depleted and Bayu-Undan will end production by 2020, according to the Ministry of Finance.
 Kitan is already being decommissioned.